nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

  💻  Installation command: nf-core modules install salmon/index
 ```

-The output from the info command will among other things give you the nf-core/tools installation command, lets see what it is doing:
+The output from the info command will, among other things, give you the nf-core/tools installation command.
+Lets see what it is doing:

 ```bash
 nf-core modules install salmon/index